-That can definitely become tiresome after a while, knowing almost nothing is really out to benefit the end user, only to make money off of us.
-But there are a few out there that are highly beneficial, that are not bloated with so many ads (though there may be a few), and that can eliminate many headaches we might otherwise have to withstand.
+That can definitely become tiresome after a while, knowing almost nothing is really out to benefit the end-user, only to make money off of us.
+But there are a few out there that are highly beneficial, that is not bloated with so many ads (though there may be a few), and that can eliminate many headaches we might otherwise have to withstand.

 To break it down into common features, they’re most likely to offer the following:

 - Cools the CPU: This feature is designed to shut down the apps that are hogging processing power, slowing the phone and making it overheat.

 - Frees up RAM: One of the most common and most useful features is for the app to clear recently used memory or RAM.
 The necessity of this becomes even more apparent when there’s only a limited amount of RAM available.

 - Cleans (deletes) the system cache and other useless files that tend to take up space and weigh a system down.
 This is useful especially on discounted phones with limited available space.